-- 1. As stated in Articles 3.8 and 3.9, the Major and Minor have the following student workloads: - a.
-The Major comprises 150 ECTS credits. - b.
-The Minor room comprises 30 ECTS credits. - 2.
-Course units, including Minors, that students of the degree programme follow in other degree programmes or at other faculties or institutes of higher education are subject to the authority of the Board of Examiners of the degree programme that is responsible for the assessment. - 3.
-Course units, including Minors, in the degree programme, followed by students of other degree programmes, faculties or institutes of higher education, are subject to the authority of the Board of Examiners of the degree programme. - 4.
+As stated in Articles 3.8 and 3.9, the Major and Minor have the following student workloads: a.
+The Major comprises 150 ECTS credits b.
+The Minor comprises 30 ECTS

+- 2. Course units, including Minors, that students of the degree programme follow in other degree programmes or at other faculties or institutes of higher education are subject to the authority of the Board of Examiners of the degree programme that is responsible for the assessment. - 3.
+Course units in the degree programme, including Minors, followed by students of other degree programmes, faculties or higher education institutions, are subject to the authority of the Board of Examiners of the degree programme. - 4.
 Students must choose one of the following Minors:

-a.
-Careers Minor
+a. the Careers Minor

-The Careers Minor comprises two parts; part 1.
-15 ECTS credits orientation, and part 2.
-15 ECTS credits placement, working in project teams or entrepreneurship.
+The Careers Minor comprises two parts: part 1.
+15 ECTS orientation, and part 2.
+15 ECTS placement, working in project teams or entrepreneurship.

-b.
-Degree programme-specific placement of 15 ECTS credits supplemented with 15 ECTS credits from a Faculty or University Minor.
-Students must arrange the placement themselves.
-In order to follow placements, students are required to attend two workshops organized by Career Services in advance.
+b. a degree programme-specific placement is worth 15 ECTS, supplemented with a 15 ECTS Faculty or University Minor.
+Students must acquire their placement themselves.
+Students must follow two Career Services workshops in order to be allowed to follow a placement.

-c.
-Minor abroad
+c. a Minor abroad